 Running Jellyfin inside a Proxmox LXC container is a popular and resource-efficient way to build a self-hosted media server.
 But there is one error that reliably frustrates homelab users, especially after a hardware upgrade or system reboot: Task ERROR: Device /dev/dri/card0 does not exist.

 This error completely breaks hardware transcoding in Jellyfin because the LXC container can no longer find the GPU that was passed through.
-This article explains the root cause and a permanent fix you can apply directly on the Proxmox host.
+This article explains the root cause and two permanent fixes you can apply directly on the Proxmox host.

 When a Proxmox host boots, the Linux kernel automatically loads a number of drivers.
 One of them is SimpleDRM (simpledrm), a generic display driver that the kernel uses as a fallback to render output during the early boot phase, before the real GPU driver is ready.